vthiery/cpp-statsd-client/README.md

 The client supports batching of the metrics:

 - the unit of the batching parameter is bytes,
-- it is optional and not setting it will result in an immediate send of any metrics,
+- it is optional and passing a 0 will result in an immediate send of any metrics,

 If set, the UDP sender will spawn a thread sending the metrics to the server every 1 second by aggregates.
 The aggregation logic is as follows: